awesomemotive/wp101plugin/readme.txt

 == Changelog ==

+= 3.2 =
+* Updated the WordPress SEO Plugin videos for version 2.0.
+* Tested and verified for WordPress 4.2!

 = 3.1 =
 * By popular request, we’ve now added the ability to limit access to the settings panel to a specific administrator.
 * We've also added several new filters to facilitate overrides for this new feature.
 See the FAQ for documentation on these new filters.
 Thanks, Justin Sainton!